iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 {{ render("criterion-context", environments="iolanta:cli") }}
 ```

-We've already seen this text in [3 Can we do better?](#3-can-we-do-better) section and on {{ render("fig-fresnel-criteria") }}; copy-paste hasn't been involved.
+We've already seen this text in [3 Can we do better?](#3-can-we-do-better) section and in {{ render("fig-fresnel-criteria") }}; copy-paste hasn't been involved.

-Iolanta rendering process is shown on {{ render("fig-architecture") }}.
+The Iolanta rendering process is shown in {{ render("fig-architecture") }}.

 <figure markdown>
   ![Iolanta architecture](architecture.png)
   <figcaption><strong>{{ render("fig-architecture") }}.</strong> Iolanta rednering process<br/><em>(drawn by hand ☹)</em></figcaption>
 </figure>

-Let's describe each of these steps in some more detail.
+Let's describe each of these steps in more detail.

 ### `6.1` Loading data into graph

-There is one central place, a text file shown on {{ render("fig-criteria-code") }}, where the visualization system criteria are sourced from.
+There is one central place, a text file shown in {{ render("fig-criteria-code") }}, where the visualization system criteria are sourced from.

 <figure markdown>
 <div style="text-align: left">